PostgreSQL Loop

 From the above statement, we mean that the firstname stores the query result of the SELECT statement of 5 employees using LIMIT 5.

-Postgresql loop through query results
+postgresql loop through select results

-In Postgresql, a record is a group of data or a total set of fields and we can loop or iterate through records.
+In PostgreSQL, a record is a group of data or a total set of fields, and we can loop or iterate through records.

 Let’s loop through the first name and last_name of the employee and show the full name.